yardsale8/stat110_book/_sources/chp6_iverson/bootstrap_two_independent_means.rst

 3. Explain why the null hypothesis would be :math:`H_{0}:\mu_{\text{no}} - \mu_{\text{with}} = 0`

-To use the boostrap distribution to run a hypothesis test, we need to generate the bootstrap distribution then move the distribution so that the mean is centered at the hypothetical mean.
+To use the bootstrap distribution to run a hypothesis test, we need to generate the bootstrap distribution then move the distribution so that the mean is centered at the hypothetical mean.